wcarmon/docs/golang/collections.md

 # Overview
-- Key features of common collections
+1. Key features of typical collections
-- Operations on common collections
+1. Operations on collections

 # Slices